spieglt/FlyingCarpet/README.md

 + Apple devices can only transfer to/from Android, Linux, and Windows as they can no longer programmatically run hotspots.
 Use AirDrop instead for Apple-to-Apple transfers.

-+ Google's official QR code scanner is currently broken on some devices, which prevents affected Android devices from sending to Android, and from sending and receiving to Linux and Windows.
-[More information.](https://issuetracker.google.com/issues/261579118) Use Android's built-in Nearby Share as an alternative for Android-to-Android.
-The proper fix may be to use a different QR code scanning library, but that will make Flying Carpet require camera permissions, which I'd rather avoid if possible.
-Still researching this one.
++ Google's official QR code scanner is broken on some devices, which prevents affected Android devices from sending to Android, and from sending and receiving to Linux and Windows.
+[More information.](https://issuetracker.google.com/issues/261579118) Deleting Google Play Services' data and cache, and letting them re-download, appears to fix the issue.
+[Instructions here.](https://support.google.com/googleplay/answer/9037938)

 + Disables your wireless internet connection while in use.
 (Does not apply to Windows or Android when hosting the hotspot.)